TYPO3-Headless/nuxt-typo3/docs/from-scratch/2-frontend.md

   - Universal (SSR) <Badge text="checked by default" type="tip"/>
   - Single Page App

-::: warning Be aware
+::: warning About Rendering Modes
-Be aware of the last step where you should select Universal as Nuxt mode if you want support server side rendering.
+Be aware of the last step where you should select `Universal` as rendering mode if you want to support server side rendering.
 :::

-## 2. Is it works?
+## 2. Does it work?

-After scaffolind you should be able to run your application:
+After scaffolding you should be able to run your application:

 ```bash
 $ cd <project-name>
 $ yarn run dev
 ```

-By default it works on [http://localhost:3000](http://localhost:3000)
+By default the application runs on [http://localhost:3000](http://localhost:3000)

 ## 3. Provide configuration

- CLI preconfigured some settings for you, but you can check it and reconfigure your module acording to [Configuration](/configuration)
+Our CLI preconfigured some settings for you, but you can always reconfigure your module to your likings.
+All the configuration options can be found in the [Configuration](/configuration) section.

 ```js {
 {